apawlik/2014-11-27-elixiruk-manchester/lessons/R/01-starting-with-data.md

 0,1,1,3,3,1,3,5,2,4,4,7,6,5,3,10,8,10,6,17,9,14,9,7,13,9,12,6,7,7,9,6,3,2,2,4,2,0,1,1
 </code></pre></div>

-We want to:
+**this is no the way people learn!, first want to feel comfortable with the data describing it - format, columns, type of data in each column, does it have nulls as this needs special processing**

-* load that data into memory,
+### Aim
-* calculate the average inflammation per day across all patients, and
+We want to *plot the average inflammation per day across all patients* using R (of course)

-* plot the result.
+To do this we will learn about the steps we need to perform (e.g. load, calculate, plot) and how these are done in R.

-To do all that, we'll have to learn a little bit about programming.
+#### Steps

-#### Objectives
+To be able to do our plot which is our aim we need to be able to understand and perform the following steps:

 * Read tabular data from a file into a program.
 * Assign values to variables.